 We have found that spacing your racks all the same height and about 600mm or 2 feet apart will give you a bit of both.
 The bikes can be folded over the top of each other but will only protrude into your floor space about half as much as they would if they were at right angles.
 Often that means you can get a car into your parking space alongside your bikes.

 This is a guide only, so we recommend that you check the size of your bikes, the type and width of handlebars and the wall and floor space you have available.
-For more information on Spacing visit our Installation Advice page
+For more information on Spacing visit our Wall Placement Guide page.

 All Steadyracks are supplied with 10mm Hex bolts and masonry wall plugs for the racks and 8mm screws and wall plugs for the rear tyre rest.
 Wall plugs are for masonry use only.